akinjide/akinjide-www/content/2018/goodbye.md

 Twitter processes more than 50 million tweets every day, with the total numbering in the billions, I honestly feel every Twitter user should be occasionally notified when using Twitter about Tweet Preservation and/or allow users opt-out.

 Since I got on Twitter, I’ve met tons of experts in my field (Programming).
 I’ve had some expert mentor me, learned, written and spoken about all sorts of things.
 I even ended up helping some followers level up on core Programming concepts.
-Although I’ve learned a ton and had a LOT of fun using Twitter, I’ve been slowly getting tired of 140 characters, and now reading about Tweet Preservation.
-I realized it's time to move on.
+Although I’ve learned a ton and had a LOT of fun using Twitter, I’ve been slowly getting tired of 140 characters and now reading about Tweet Preservation I realize it's time to move on.

 ![Screen Shot 2018-07-04 1 55 35][]